 What Is Outpatient Rehab For Alcohol Addiction?

 Outpatient rehab is one effective approach to treating alcoholism or an addiction to alcohol.
 An outpatient rehab program involves therapy, medication, support groups, and relapse-prevention training during the day, after which the patient returns home in the evening.
 However, outpatient rehab generally does not involve alcohol detox.

 Unlike inpatient rehab, outpatient rehab does not require a patient to live full-time at a treatment facility.
 With outpatient rehab, you can engage with a treatment program on your own schedule.
 While you make progress toward sobriety, you will be able to continue living at home with your family.
 If you work a full-time job, you will not have to take a leave of absence and fall behind on your career.
 If you’re a student, you will not have to leave school and delay your graduation.
 Outpatient rehab is a possible solution for people who need treatment for alcoholism and cannot break away from their daily responsibilities.

 The Different Types Of Outpatient Rehab

 One or more types of outpatient rehab may be appropriate for you.
 You might even benefit from all three levels of outpatient care, possibly after finishing detox and an inpatient rehab program.

 Day Treatment/Partial Hospitalization

 Outpatient day treatment requires the greatest time commitment of all three types of outpatient rehab.
 As the name suggests, you will have to go to the treatment center five to seven days every week and stay there for as many as six hours each day.
 This level of care is sometimes called partial hospitalization because you may begin treatment in a hospital or hospital-like setting.
 Under the supervision of medical professionals, partial hospitalization patients start a regimen of anti-addiction medications and begin therapy, but they go home at the end of the day.
-For people with mild alcohol use disorders (AUD), partial hospitalization may suffice as an alternative for inpatient rehab and detox.
-After day treatment is finished, you may progress to intensive outpatient care.
+For people with mild to moderate alcohol use disorders (AUD), partial hospitalization may suffice as an alternative for inpatient rehab and detox.
+After day treatment is finished, you may progress to an intensive outpatient program.

 Intensive Outpatient Rehab